casperykchan/blog/java/005_java_pass_by_what.md

 Is Java pass-by-copy or pass-by-reference?
-Let us find out.
+Let's find out!

+Quick google on "Is java pass-by-reference?".
+The answer is mostly yes.
+However interestly, many also argue Java is pass-by-copy.

+So what is the answer?
+Let's verify so.
+Start off with a simple POJO:

 ```
 public class ID {